equilibria-xyz/perennial-v2-sdk-ts/README.md

 To initalize the package you'll need to specify three `env` variables:

 - `RPC_URL_ARBITRUM`: A RPC url for Arbitrum which **must** support `eth_call`
 - `GRAPH_URL_ARBITRUM`: A hosted subgraph url for the Perennial protocol.
+This argument is optional, but graph dependant read methods will throw an error if it is omitted.
   - You can find the Perennial subgraph repo [here](https://github.com/equilibria-xyz/perennial-v2-subgraph)
 - `PYTH_URL`: A url for Pyth